-Includes additional information related to the GSP.
+The appendices include additional information related to the GSP.

 CHAPTER 1: INTRODUCTION

 Groundwater Management in California

 In September 2014, Governor Jerry Brown signed three bills into law that together became known as the Sustainable Groundwater Management Act (SGMA).
 The law created a statewide framework for sustainable management of groundwater on the local level throughout California.